-After you finished Cebu, I recommend that you visit Sagada.
+After you finish Cebu, I recommend that you visit Sagada.
 For me, it is the most beautiful place in the northern Philippines.
 It’s not a beach, though.
 But I’m sure you’ll like the experience.
-Sagada is full of Adventure, delicious food, and scenic places
+Sagada is full of adventure, delicious food, and scenic places.

 When is the best time to visit Sumilon Island and Sandbar?

-If you plan to visit the island in less than a day, do it during the afternoon, from 2pm to 4:30pm.
+If you plan to visit the island in less than a day, do it from 2pm to 4:30pm during the afternoon.
 According to our guide, it is the time when fewer people go to the island sandbar.

 You could go directly to Sumilon island after watching the whale sharks in Oslob.
 If you finished early, people might still be queued up in whale shark watching.
 This could be your opportunity to enjoy the island in peace.